 Most DCIS is detected from a mammogram that shows abnormal calcifications (small deposits of calcium) in the breast.
 The doctor may need to conduct additional imaging tests, such as ultrasound or MRI.
 These are used to determine the full extent of the disease.

 Hormone-receptor status refers to whether the cancer cells have receptors for estrogen, progesterone, or both.
-The presence of these receptors suggests that these hormones fuel the growth of the cells.
-This affects how well a tumor may respond to certain drugs.Back to top
+The presence of these receptors on the DCIS suggests that these hormones fuel the growth of the cells, which affects how well the DCIS responds to certain hormone-blocking drugs.Back to top

 If someone has DCIS, what should be the first step in deciding on treatment?

 A person diagnosed with DCIS usually meets with a breast surgeon first.
 The doctor will assess the tumor’s size, grade, and hormone-receptor status, as well as other risk factors that are important for treatment decisions.
 For example, should a patient get genetic testing for inherited mutations such as BRCA1 or BRCA2, which are known to raise risk for future breast cancer?
 Do they have a strong family history of the disease?Back to top

 What’s the most effective treatment for DCIS?

 Surgery is typically the first treatment for DCIS, and it is very effective.
 There are two types of surgery used for DCIS.
 The less-invasive option is a lumpectomy, in which a surgeon removes the area of DCIS as well as a little bit of the normal tissue around it, also referred to as a margin.
 The other option is a mastectomy, which involves removing the entire breast.